 A bit of styling to hide the DIY…

-I set the Mat form field appearance to “none” so it wouldn’t put a line under the input field, because it felt too crowded inside my dropdown list.
+I set the Mat form field appearance to “none” so it doesn’t draw a line under the input field.

-Then, some more DIY to make the label completely disappear as soon as I entered the input field.
-The natural behavior of the label is to appear as a superscript when the field is clicked, but again it felt too crowded in this case, and the superscript would be half-hidden by above option.
-I didn’t manage to find a built-in event that would allow me to cancel the label automatically, so I had to use some tricks.
-That is, setting the size of the text of the label to 0, again with CSS binding on the Mat label this time.
-To do so, I created an attribute “hiddenLabel = false” in the TypeScript file, and I just basically set it to true when clicking in the input field.
+I made the label disappear as soon as the input field is clicked.
+The natural behavior of the label is to appear as a superscript when the field is clicked, but it didn’t make sense here.
+I didn’t manage to find a built-in event that would allow me to cancel the label automatically, so I set the size of the text of the label to 0 (with CSS binding on the Mat label).
+To do so, I created an attribute “hiddenLabel = false” in the TypeScript file, and I just set it to true when the input field was clicked.

-Doing so, my label doesn’t reappear if I delete the whole text of my input field, because I didn’t code the backward way, but that’s pretty easy to do (something like checking if the value of the input field is empty on blur and if so resetting normal font size basically…).
+My label doesn’t reappear if I delete the whole text of my input field, because I didn’t code the backward way, but it would be easy to do so.

 <mat-form-field>